esa-prl/gamepad_parser/README.md

 Affiliation: [European Space Agency](https://www.esa.int/)<br />
 Maintainer: Miro Voellmy, miro.voellmy@esa.com**

-The gamepad_parser package has been tested under [ROS2] Eloquent and Ubuntu 18.04.
+The Gamepad Parser package has been tested under [ROS2] Eloquent and Ubuntu 18.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation